Back to Blog

 Because these units don’t generate heat but rather transfer it from place to place, they’re far more energy-efficient than traditional HVAC equipment, resulting in greater savings on your monthly utility expenses.

-The Most Efficient Heat Pump Temperature
+The Most Efficient Heat Pump Temperature for Winter

 According to the U.S. Department of Energy (DOE), the ideal temperature for a heat pump system is around 68º F. At this temperature, your indoor environment will be kept comfortable while reducing unnecessary strain on your system.